-The Board is elected by the stockholders to oversee their interests in the long-term performance and overall success of the enterprise.
-The Board serves as the ultimate decision-making body of the company except for those matters reserved to or shared with its stockholders.
-The primary responsibilities of the Board are oversight, counseling, and direction to the management of the company in the interest and for the benefit of the company.
-The Board’s detailed responsibilities, some of which are conducted through Committees of the Board, include:
+The Board is elected by our shareholders to oversee their interests and the long-term performance and overall success of the Company.
+The Board serves as the ultimate decision-making body of the Company except for those matters reserved to or shared with our shareholders.
+The primary responsibilities of the Board are oversight of the Company's strategy, including the Company's purpose and culture, and reviewing, working with and monitoring management with respect to the successful implementation of the Company's strategy.TheBoard'sdetailed responsibilities, some of which are conducted through empowered Committees of the Board, include:

-(b) Planning for succession with respect to the position of Chief Executive Officer and monitoring management's succession planning for other senior executives.
+(b) Planning for succession with respect to the position of CEO and monitoring management's succession planning for other senior executives;

-(e) Overseeing the processes for maintaining the integrity of the company with regard to its financial statements and other public disclosures, and compliance with law and ethics;
+(e) Overseeing the processes for maintaining the integrity of the Company's financial statements and other public disclosures, and compliance with law and ethics;

-(f) Reviewing the major risks facing the company and helping to develop strategies to address these risks; and
+(f) Reviewing the major risks facing the Company and helping to develop strategies to address those risks; and

-(g) Implementing and overseeing the operation of appropriate reporting systems or controls designed to inform the Board of material risks.
+(g) Implementing and overseeing the operation of appropriate reporting systems and controls designed to inform the Board of material risks.

-The Board of Directors has delegated to the Chief Executive Officer, working with the other executive officers of the company, the authority and responsibility for managing the business of the company in a manner consistent with the standards and practices of the company and in accordance with any specific plans, instructions or directions of the Board.
-The Chief Executive Officer and management are responsible to seek the advice and, in appropriate situations, the approval of the Board with respect to extraordinary actions to be undertaken by the company.
-The descriptions of the Board's authority and responsibilities in the Governance Guidelines are not intended to create any binding legal obligations, to interpret applicable laws and regulations or to modify the company’s Articles of Incorporation or Bylaws.
+The Board of Directors has delegated to the CEO, working with the other executive officers of the Company, the authority and responsibility for managing the business of the Company in a manner consistent with its overall strategy, including the standards and practices of the Company.
+The CEO and management are responsible to seek the advice and, in appropriate situations, the approval of the Board with respect to material actions to be taken by the Company.
+The descriptions of the Board's authority and responsibilities in these Governance Guidelines are not intended to create any binding legal obligations, to interpret applicable laws and regulations or to modify the Company's Articles of Incorporation or Bylaws.

 C. Board Composition